benawad/fullstack-graphql-airbnb-clone/README.md

 2. Now you can run `yarn start` in `packages/web` or `packages/app` to start the website or app.

+3. How to get credentials working in graphql playground: https://youtu.be/oM-EmNdhwI4?t=8m39s

 ## Features

 1. Website register/login